 Graal Seeker is a 2D game that blends RPG with roguelike mechanics and real-time tactical battles.
 It recreates the initiatory journey of a knight seeking the Holy Grail in fifth century Britain.
 Seek the Graal in a medieval Britain.
 Find your Graal based on the choices you make.
 Build a team and choose how to evolve your character.
-We are currently running an indiegogo and greenlight campaign, please support us!
+We are currently running a greenlight campaign, please support us!

 Here are some animated gif on the wip pathfinding we are working on.

 Posted by loudo on Jul 23rd, 2014

 This is a devlog about the pathfinding in Graal Seeker.
 In this article I will show you some animated gif with wip animations.
 I would to apologize in advance for the poor quality of the gif, you should know as well that it's only 10 fps.
 Furthermore, you will see green and red dots I use for test purpose.
 The green dots show the path and the red dots show the not walkable tiles.
 Anyway, it's been a long time since I showed you some animations so I hope you like it.

 But first, how the pathfinding works here?
 It's a basic A Star pathfinding that excludes not walkable tiles.
 We store all tiles of the path in the correct order.
 We calculate the vector between the current position and the very next tile and calculate a movement step with which the movement engine will move the character at each frame.

 Now, let's see the current state for the implementation of the z-ordering.
 Every time a character reaches a tile, the z-order list is updated.
 You can see the character walk behind and ahead the trunk.